Asset Mix Definition

-> A portfolio in which equities comprise 40-50% of the total assets can be considered to be moderate.
-Even among the equity exposure, a higher percentage may be towards blue chip or dividend-paying stocks instead of more adventurous ones.
+Moderate portfolios are those in which equities comprise 40-50% of the total assets.
+Even among the equity exposure, a higher percentage may be towards blue-chip or dividend-paying stocks instead of more adventurous ones.

 Asset Allocation Model for Aggressive Investors

-An aggressive investor has an affinity towards risk and is willing to accept the higher risk to create opportunities for increased returns.
-Though age is not a barometer for assessing risk, typically this investor is young, in an early lifecycle stage, or has a long investment horizon.
+An aggressive investor has an affinity toward risk and is willing to accept the higher risk to create opportunities for increased returns.
+Though age is not a barometer for assessing risk, typically, this investor is young, in an early lifecycle stage, or has a long investment horizon.

-A portfolio with over 60% of assets invested in equities can be considered to be aggressive.
+Aggressive portfolios are those portfolios with over 60% investment of assets in equities.
 Very aggressive asset allocation models can even invest over 90% of the assets in equities.

 Where do they like to invest?

-In the equities space, a higher exposure to growth-oriented companies and those lower in the market cap ladder can be found.
+Higher exposure to growth-oriented companies and those lower in the market cap ladder can be found in the equities space.
 Stocks from companies located beyond the domicile country can also be found.
-Even in the fixed income space, there may be higher exposure to high yield bonds and even bonds of overseas governments or companies.
+Even in the fixed income space, there may be higher exposure to high-yield bonds and even bonds of overseas governments or companies.